bluegreensea/TheOtherRoles-zh_TW/README.zh_tw.md

 - You can now choose whether the Eraser is able to erase the Spy/Impostors or not
 - Fixed a bug where a Lovers win wasn't displayed properly
 - Fixed the Among Us bug where people were unable to move after meetings
 - We added a version checking system: The host can only start the game if everyone in his lobby has the same version of the mod installed (he will see, who is using a wrong version).
-This prevents hacking in public lobbies and bugs because of version missmatches.
+This prevents hacking in public lobbies and bugs because of version mismatches.
 - Fixed a bug where the Mini Impostor had the same cooldowns as normal Impostors
 - Fixed a bug where the Vampire/Janitor/Mafioso would lose their kill button after being erased
 - The Mini is now able to use ladders and it can do all the tasks right away